Rizwan-Ahmad786/Cybersecurity-Portfolio/README.md

 # Cybersecurity Portfolio — Rizwan Ahmad

 **eJPT v2 — 91% | INE Security | May 2026**
+**Certified in Cybersecurity | ISC2 | July 2026**
 MSc Cybersecurity, University of Sheffield (Merit, Full Scholarship)
-11 months security engineering at AT Tech in an NHS-adjacent healthtech environment.
+09 months security engineering at AT Tech in an NHS-adjacent healthtech environment.
 [linkedin.com/in/rizwan-ahmad-cybersecurity](https://linkedin.com/in/rizwan-ahmad-cybersecurity)

 ---